 After this offering, there will be shares of common stock outstanding (or shares outstanding if the underwriters exercise their option to purchase additional shares of common stock in full).
-Of our issued and outstanding shares, only the shares of common stock sold in this offering (or shares if the underwriters exercise the option to purchase additional shares of common stock in full) will be freely transferable, except for any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act ("Rule 144").
+Of our issued and outstanding shares, only the shares of common stock sold in this offering (or shares if the underwriters exercise the option to purchase additional shares of common stock in full).
+Of our issued and outstanding shares, only the shares of common stock in full) will be freely transferable, except for any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act ("Rule 144").
 Following completion of the offering, approximately % of our outstanding common stock (or % if the underwriters exercise their option to purchase additional shares of common stock in full) will be held by Temasek and approximately % of our outstanding common stock (or % if the underwriters exercise their option to purchase additional shares of common stock in full) will be held by Great Hill and can be resold into the public markets in the future in accordance with the requirements of Rule 144.
 The sale by Temasek or Great Hill of a substantial number of shares after this offering, or a perception that such sales could occur, could significantly reduce the market price of our common stock.
 See "Shares Eligible For Future Sale."